canonical/k8s-snap/docs/src/snap/howto/refresh-certs.md

 Waiting for certificates to be created...
 ```

-4. Approve the CSRs by running the commands from the previous output on any
+3. Approve the CSRs by running the following commands on any control plane
-control plane node:
+node, which allows the certificates to be created:

 ```
 k8s kubectl certificate approve k8sd-3974895791729870959-worker-kubelet-serving